floating-ui/floating-ui/README.md

 you can simply disable it and manually apply the popper coordinates using your library of choice.

-For a comphrensive list of libraries that let you use Popper.js into existing frameworks, visit the [MENTIONS](MENTIONS.md) page.
+For a comprehensive list of libraries that let you use Popper.js into existing frameworks, visit the [MENTIONS](MENTIONS.md) page.

 Alternatively, you may even override your own `applyStyles` with your custom one and